 www.caesars.com/nobu

-Nobu Las Vegas is not only one of the best Asian restaurants in Las Vegas, it’s among the world’s finest.
-What’s more, it’s the most famous of all Japanese restaurants in Las Vegas and its namesake Nobu Hotel at Caesars Palace is among the world’s best.
-In fact, Nobu Hotel has been Conde Nast Traveler’s top Las Vegas hotel for the past three years.
-Today, chef Nobu Masuhisha has three local restaurants, including the world’s largest at Caesars Palace.
-Renowned for his Japanese-Peruvian cuisine, chef Nobu’s dishes include black cod miso ($40), king crab tempura ($45) and yellowtail sashimi ($7).
-Among other items you can consider are Japanese A5 wagyu at $40 per ounce, lobster ceviche ($30) and Nobu-style tacos from $6.
+Nobu Las Vegas is not only one of the best Asian restaurants in Las Vegas but also one of the world’s most famous.
+What’s more, it has a namesake Nobu Hotel at Caesars Palace, which is among the world’s finest.
+Nobu Hotel has been a Conde Nast Traveler’s Best Las Vegas hotel for three years.
+Chef Nobu Masuhisha has three local restaurants today, including the World at Caesars Palace.
+Renowned for his Japanese-Peruvian cuisine, Chef Nobu’Nobu’ses include black cod miso ($40), king crab tempura ($45), and yellowtail sashimi ($7).
+Among other items are Japanese A5 wagyu at $40 per ounce, lobster ceviche ($30), and Nobu-style tacos from $6.

 Sushi Samba